h4tr3d/cmakeprojectmanager2/README.md

   manualy describe this files in CMakeLists.txt.
 * You can rename files in file system from Qt Creator now.
 * You can erase files from files system from Qt Creator now.
-* Toolchain file overriding via dialog: inline (internal editing) and via pointing file.
+* Toolchain file overriding via dialog by pointing cmake toolchain file.

 Build plugin
 ------------